Noeda/dfterm3/README.md

 Dfterm3
 =======

 This is a remote Dwarf Fortress playing software.
+Or at least will be.
+Right now it is merely a curiosity of early development where ideas are explored and nothing actually works yet.

-Currently heavily work-in-progress.
+Heavily work-in-progress.
 The current plan is to finish the web interface so that Dwarf Fortress can be played.

 File hierarchy